 We realize that divorce is never easy.
 There are countless issues that have to be finalized, including what to do with the shared residence.
 There are generally two choices when discussing the house - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
 In either case, one or both parties would be wise to order an appraisal of the common real estate.

-Contact us Bowers Real Estate & Appraisal Services can assist if you need an appraisal related to a divorce or other separation of assets.
+Contact us if you require an appraisal for the purposes of a divorce or other allocation of assets.

 When the reason for an appraisal is a couple splitting up, it requires a well-established, professional value conclusion that is defensible during a trial.
 When you order an appraisal from Bowers Real Estate & Appraisal Services, you are assured the best in service with professional courtesy and top notch analysis.
 Working through the special needs of a divorce situation is not a problem for us.

 CA attorneys and accountants depend on our appraisals when figuring out real property values for estates, divorces, or other disputes requiring a value opinion.
 We have an abundance of expertise working with everyone involved and can readily handle your needs.
 We provide appraisal reports that meet the requirements of the courts and various agencies.

 As a legal professional handling a divorce, your case's research often necessitates an appraisal to determine fair market value for the residential real estate involved.
 A lot of the time the divorce date can be different from the date you ordered the appraisal.
 We're accustomed to the procedures and what is essential to develop a retroactive appraisal with an effective date and Fair Market Value estimate matching the date of divorce.
 For each divorce appraisal we are hired to do we keep in mind that they need to be handled delicately.
 The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, ensuring the utmost discretion.